mckinniburgh/QuickStartPhysComp/QuickStart_PhysComp.md

 ####Bonus points: change the speed of the LED blinking by adjusting the delay value.

 ##Bonus: Arduino Buzzer

 1. Go to "File" --> "Examples" --> "02.Digital" --> "toneMelody"

+2. Open the "toneMelody" sketch and check out the code.